ntentan/yentu/docs/Introduction.md

 ============

 Yentu is a database migration tool, built to aid developers keep track of changes to their database schemas.
-By using Yentu, developers can keep their database schema as part of whichever source code management tool they are using.
+The word Yentu is an Akan expression which means let's migrate.
+Yentu is intended to help developers keep their database schema as a part of whichever source code management system they are using.
-This also makes it easy for multiple developers to work on a database schema without much difficulty.
-Built in PHP, Yentu is framework agnostic and provides a CLI interface (which allows integration with build tools and use in other languages).
+It also makes it easy for multiple developers to work on a database schema without much integration difficulty.
+Built with PHP, Yentu is framework agnostic and can be used in just about any PHP project.
+Yentu provides a CLI interface which makes it easy to integrate with build tools and even use in projects in other languages.

 The syntax for Yentu migrations are designed to be as descriptive as possible, without the extra overhead of classes and other boilerplate code.
 Developers